larnin/Spectrum/Spectrum.Plugins.ServerMod/Readme.md

 You can control vote thresholds with `!votectrl`
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;!settings autoVote [true/false]
 Allows players to vote for the next map on auto mode.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;!settings autoShuffle [true/false]
+Whether or not to shuffle the playlist when it reaches its end in auto mode.
+If false, the playlist is restarted without shuffling.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;!settings autoUniqueVotes [true/false]
+Whether or not level-end votes in auto mode should be unique.
+See settings file description for more info.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;!settings autoMsg [message]
 Sets a message to display when advancing to the next track.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;!settings autoMinPlayers [amount]